NinaCarlino/blog/source/2015/square-brackets-in-ruby.markdown

 ---
-title: Ruby Party Tricks Square Bracket Method Calls
+title: Defining Square Bracket Methods in Ruby
 date: 2015/03/26
 author: Rick
 tags:
 ---

 One thing that many Rubyists fail to realize about square brackets (`[]`) in Ruby is that they are nothing more than a method with some added syntactic sugar.
-Everything is an object in Ruby, and square brackets are just a method call on those objects.
+Everything is an object in Ruby, and square brackets are just a method calls on those objects.

 The language has given `[]` a special syntax, but everything is an object at the end of the day.